What is special about this course?

 A great deal of student participation will be undertaken through the virtual learning environment (VLE) discussion board.

 This course is delivered as a taught class by blended learning, including the use of video conferencing from your local learning centre, and the virtual learning environment (VLE), which is called Brightspace.

 Materials will be provided as a mixture of paper-based and through the VLE, Brightspace.
-You will work through the learning materials and complete tasks as requested by your tutor.
+You will work through the learning materials and complete tasks as requested by your lecturer.

 During induction students will learn how to use the VLE, which is an integral part of the course delivery.